qnx-ports/build-files/ports/gtsam/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/data/home/qnxuser/gtsam/lib

 #Run test binary
 cd ~/gtsam/test         #NOTE: ~ will direct you to the current user's home directory,
                         #which may be incorrect depending on your choices above.
                         #Navigate to /data/home to see all user home directories
+chmod 764 run_tests.sh
 ./run_tests.sh
 ```

-**Note:** The following checks are disabled, as they fail due to floating point error.
+**Note:** Some tests may fail due to floating point i/o error by a small percentage.
+This can be improved by linking against muslflt, as mentioned in Step 5 of the build process.
+v4.3a0, develop (fail expected:)
+- testSfmData lines 134, 144, 156
+- testSerializationDataset lines 36, 37, 50, 51
+- testEssentialMatrixFactor lines 67, 70
+v4.1.1, stable (failing checks disabled:)
 - testDataset: Read and Write
 - testSerializationDataset: non-binary comparison
 - testEssentialMatrixFactor: two 3D point tests